cfangmeier/tuijam/README.md

     - Type search query and press enter.
 Results are shown in search window.
     - Enter an empty query to view the suggested "Listen Now" stations and albums.

+There is also an experimental "vim mode" which can be enabled by adding `vim-mode: true` to your config file.
+With this mode enabled, pressing escape will mask keys from being typed into the search bar (press `i` to re-enable typing).
+This makes it more convenient to have single key commands for controlling playback (e.g. instead of `ctrl-n` for next song, simply `n`).

 # Thanks